erhant/circomkit/README.md

 npx circomkit ptau <circuit>
 ```

+> [!NOTE]
+>
-Circuit-specific setup & verification key generation optionally takes the path to a PTAU file as argument.
-If not provided, it will automatically decide the PTAU to use with respect to constraint count, and download it for you!
-This feature only works for `bn128` prime.
+> Circuit-specific setup optionally takes the path to a PTAU file as argument.
+If not provided, it will automatically decide the PTAU to use with respect to constraint count, and download that for you!
+This feature only works for `bn128` prime, and has an upper-limit of at most $2^{28}$ constraints.

 Some actions such as generating a witness, generating a proof and verifying a proof require JSON inputs to provide the signal values.
 For that, we specifically create our input files under the `inputs` folder, and under the target circuit name there.
 For example, an input named `foo` for some circuit named `bar` would be at `inputs/bar/foo.json`.